amacaluso/Quantum-Splines-for-Non-Linear-Approximations/README.md

  `git clone https://github.com/amacaluso/Quantum_Spline.git`

-  - Second, create a conda environment fron scratch using the *environment.yml* specs:
+  - Second, create a conda environment from scratch using the *environment.yml* specs:

   ```
 # enter the repository